hashicorp/terraform-aws-terraform-enterprise-hvd/docs/tfe-bootstrap-secrets.md

 # TFE "Bootstrap" Secrets

-Below is a table and example screenshot of the TFE _bootstrap_ secrets stored in AWS Secrets Manager that this module requires to fully automate the deployment and installation of TFE on AWS (VM + Container).
+This document contains a table of the TFE _bootstrap_ secrets to be stored in AWS Secrets Manager required by this module to fully automate the deployment and installation of TFE on AWS (VM + Container), how to format them, and an example screenshot.

 | Secret                                           | Secret Type      | Module Input                         |
 |--------------------------------------------------|------------------|--------------------------------------|